azam693/PhotoAlbumCreator/README.md

 # Notes

 - All generated files use UTF-8 encoding; `index.html` contains `<meta charset="utf-8">`;
-- For development use Debug (F5).
-Native AOT is for Release publishing only;
+- Native AOT is for Release publishing only;